hkattt/gopher-web-crawler/README.md

 ```
 cargo run --release -- [-n <server_name>] [-p <server_port>] [-d]
 ```
-This will only print request innformation and the final crawl report.
+This will only print request information and the final crawl report.

 ## Project Structure
 `src`: contains all the program files.